hpcugent/vsc_user_docs/mkdocs/docs/HPC/useful_linux_commands.md

 or use the following commands:

 ```
-echo "echo Hello!
-This is my hostname:" > foo
+echo "echo 'Hello!
+This is my hostname:'" > foo
 echo hostname >> foo
 ```